cap-js-community/odata-v2-adapter/README.md

 ## Options

-The CDS OData V2 Adapter instantiates an Express router.
+The OData V2 adapter for CDS instantiates an Express router.
 The following options are available:

 - **base:** Base path under which the service is reachable.
 Default is `''`.
 - **path:** Path under which the service is reachable.
 Default is `'v2'`.